neuromatch/climate-course-content/_sources/tutorials/prereqs/ClimateScience.md

 | [Data Formats](https://foundations.projectpythia.org/core/data-formats.html) | 50 |
 | Optional (will be covered in the first day of course materials): [Xarray](https://foundations.projectpythia.org/core/xarray.html) | 150 |

-To ensure clarity and set proper expectations, let’s revisit what you can expect from the **Python pre-course** and what you should not expect.
+To ensure clarity and set proper expectations, let’s revisit what you can expect from the **Python Refresher Materials** and what you should not expect.

 ### What You Can Expect from the Python Refresher